I have a confession to make…

 Because that’s your true 💥 power. 💥

-In the meantime, here’s to taking off your mask, standing in your power & being who you were always meant to be.
+In the meantime, here’s to taking off your mask, standing in your power and being who you were always meant to be.

 Good girl or not.